 What makes 1984 immortal is that it ends with a real insight into the futility of teenage rebellion.
 Every teen becomes an adult, joins the machine, and comes to love Big Brother.
 Teens hate this fact – many of them hate the ending – but it stays with them, because they know it’s true.
 In 1984’s sibling, Animal Farm (1945), the animals with whom we identify see their ultimate betrayal: the pigs standing like their former human masters in their former masters’ house.
 But in 1984 it is Winston himself who gives in at the end.
 He does love Big Brother, because Big Brother, also known as adult society, has manipulated language, power and thought to perpetuate its system.
 By being born into it, we have already lost.
 Depressing, perhaps cynical – but teens see their very lives scribbled on the pages of 1984.
 It’s more fun to read a dystopian novel with a happy ending.
 But the novel that you pass on to your children is the one that first taught you the truth.

 When a child asks for the same book three hundred times, she is telling her parents what she needs to learn, what she needs to come to terms with.
 Adults do the same thing.
 Books are psychologists, using imagination therapy to elicit secrets that their readers did not know they kept.
 A child does not realise what he reveals when he names this doll ‘mummy’, that one ‘daddy’, and then has them shout at one another.
 Nor do we tend to realise what we are revealing about ourselves when we push a book into the hands of three friends.
 Maybe the bestseller list, stripped of the fly-by-night entries and dopamine drips, is a snapshot of the national psyche.
 It might be telling us what we need to learn, what we are coming to terms with.
-More certainly, I know one thing: I hope my daughter doesn’t love The Carrot Seed as much as I did.Make a donation
+More certainly, I know one thing: I hope my daughter doesn’t love The Carrot Seed as much as I did.Support Aeon: make a one-off donation